 - Capital One Miles — 2:1.5 transfer ratio (transfers process immediately)

 - Marriott Bonvoy Points — 3:1 transfer ratio, with a 5,000-mile bonus for transferring 60,000 points (transfers typically take 3 to 5 days)

-Paying 1.25¢ per Etihad mile is a bargain, especially considering all the possibilities for outsized value.
-But, believe it or not, it's not the best promotion we've seen.
-We saw Etihad sell miles for 1.2¢ apiece as recently as April 2020.
-Overall, if you have a perfect redemption in mind, this promotion could save you quite a bit of money.
+Paying 1.67¢ per Etihad mile is a deal, especially considering all the possibilities for outsized value.
+But, it's not the best promotion we've seen.
+Etihad sold miles for 1.2¢ apiece as recently as April 2020.
+Still, if you have a redemption in mind, this promotion could save you quite a bit of money.